Data Scrubbing Software: Automated Approaches to Clean Data at Scale

 Comparison of Data Scrubbing Approaches

-For enterprises operating under frameworks like HIPAA, SOX Section 404, or GDPR Article 17, the transparency of rule-based scrubbing is not optional.
-When an auditor asks why a patient's name was changed from "Jonathon" to "Jonathan," you need to point to a specific rule, its version history, and the timestamp of its application.
-AI-driven tools that cannot produce this level of traceability create compliance risk regardless of their accuracy.
+For teams operating under HIPAA, SOX Section 404, or the GDPR right to erasure, the transparency of rule-based scrubbing is not optional.
+When an auditor asks why a name changed from Jonathon to Jonathan, the answer must point to a specific rule, its version history, and the timestamp of its application.
+MatchLogic runs this layer through MatchCore, a rule-based engine where every transformation is logged, versioned, and reversible.

 What Features Should You Evaluate in Data Scrubbing Software?